Moreland Civic Lab Callout for members

 Overview of Civic Lab

 The Moreland Civic Lab was developed in 2016 as an innovation emerging from the activation of Siteworks in Brunswick.
 It was launched in July 2017 and involves a diverse, multidisciplinary team of professionals working on issues of public importance in a progressive and experimental manner.

-The current membership of the Lab consists of 12 academics, local government officers, urban planners, architects, graphic designers, theatre workers, and visual artists.
+The current membership of the Lab consists of 12 members – academics, architects, graphic designers, local government officers, theatre makers, urban plannersand visual artists.
 Having developed beta-phase projects on Affordable Housing and Community Mapping, the Lab will collaborate with Moreland City Council on a series of ‘City Challenges’ as group devised projects.
 These projects will involve a series of regular Lab meetings, applied research, community engagement activities, and the facilitation of design studios.

 The Moreland Civic Lab is seeking to expand the membership of the group and invites expressions of interest in joining the group.
-The Lab is seeking 12 design professionals, creative practitioners, post graduate students and researchers to join the existing team in an ongoing capacity.
+The Lab is seeking 12 new members to join the existing team in an ongoing capacity.

 Diversity of background, skills and areas of interest in the membership feeds the intersectional, multidisciplinary character of the Lab and is critical to its success.

 As opposed to a criteria, the Lab will work towards a cohesive working group with a broad range of skills represented in the group.